-Vinnie is in training as one of our educational ambassadors and he has participated in a few educational programs and done very well.
+Vinnie is in training as one of our educational ambassadors and she has participated in a few educational programs and done very well.
 Black Vultures do not hunt and kill prey but rather search for carrion (animals that have already died) therefore playing an indispensable role in preventing the spread of disease from decomposing animals.

 Black Vultures stay with their mates for many years, all year round.
 They feed their young for as long as 8 months and maintain strong social bonds with their families throughout their lives.

-Vincent- Black Vulture
+Lavinia-Vincent- Black Vulture

 Vultures, Caracaras and Osprey

 Galina was a juvenile when she was found on the ground in Lake County suffering from a traumatic injury to her right wing.
 Her wing had been fractured at the shoulder.
 She was admitted to ARC on August 9, 2017 and was under evaluation for nearly 2 months to determine if she would be able to regain sufficient use of her wing to live and hunt in the wild.
 Although Galina was able to fly short distances, it was determined that she would never have enough strength to come up out of the water when fishing.

 In October of 2017, Galina was transferred to our exhibit permit and began her training to work as an Education Ambassador.

 Quixote is a young Crested Caracara from Florida, just about two years old.
 His wing was permanently injured and so he cannot be released.
 While it is unknown how he injured his wing, young Caracaras will sometimes feed on roadkill, and so it is thought he may have been struck by a car while feeding by the roadside.